fastoch/DevOps_Full_Course/README.md

 ## Self-healing & High-Availability

-A ReplicaSet = multiple identical instances of a pod
+A **ReplicaSet** = multiple identical instances of a pod

-When a pod crashes, the Replication Controller detects it and immediately creates a new pod to replace it.
+When a pod crashes, the **Replication Controller** detects it and immediately creates a new pod to replace it.
-The Replication Controller is responsible for routing the traffic to one of the active pods, which implies load balancing functionality.
+The Replication Controller is also responsible for **routing** the incoming **traffic** to one of the active pods, which implies **load balancing** functionality.

-High-Availability (HA) is crucial to ensure your application never crashes.
+**High-Availability** (**HA**) is crucial to ensure your application never crashes.
-In High-Availability configurations, you already have replicas (replacement pods) ready to be deployed as soon as needed.

-7/35
+If we set the number of replicas for a given pod to 4, the replication controller will make sure we always have 4 healthy replicas running.

+And if the user traffic increases to the point where the set number of replicas is not enough to handle it, we can increment our number of pod replicas on-the-fly.
+This is called **horizontal pod autoscaling** (**HPA**).
+Scaling deployments (up or down) can also be done manually .

+And if traffic increases to the point where a particular node is out of resources and cannot create any additional pods.
+We can then ask K8s to spin up a new node (a new VM), because yes, the same replication controller can span multiple nodes.

+10/35
 video 9/59

 ---